 - Time is of the essence.
 When in-doubt call emergency services or 911. - Cool the person immediately.
-Use active cooling techniques (fan a towel, shirt, blanket, etc.). - If moveable, take the affected person to a cooler area (e.g. shade or air conditioning space). - Loosen or remove outer layers of clothing, especially heavy protective clothing. - Place ice or cold wet towels on the head, neck, trunk, armpits, and groin. - Use electric or battery operated fans to circulate air around the person. - Never leave a person with heat-related illness alone.
+Use active cooling techniques (fan a towel, shirt, blanket, etc.). - If moveable, take the affected person to a cooler area (e.g., shade or air conditioning space). - Loosen or remove outer layers of clothing, especially heavy protective clothing. - Place ice or cold wet towels on the head, neck, trunk, armpits, and groin. - Never leave a person with heat-related illness alone.
 The illness can rapidly become worse.